Physical Education

 In order to wholly grasp the importance and the role the proprioceptive sense plays in just about everything we do, one needs to know what it is and how it works.

-When we think of senses we usually default to the 5 most common senses we all learn about from a very young age.
-These senses are external and comprise of touch, sight, taste, smell and hearing.
-We do however have more senses and two very important senses are the proprioceptive sense and the vestibular system.
-Without these two internal senses we would struggle to process a lot of information, external and internal, and therefore perceive the world around us optimally.
+When we think of senses, we usually default to the five most common senses we all learn about from a very young age.
+These senses are external and comprise touch, sight, taste, smell, and hearing.
+We do, however, have more senses, and two very important senses are the proprioceptive sense and the vestibular system.
+Without these two internal senses, we would struggle to process a lot of information, external and internal, and therefore perceive the world around us optimally.

 This piece will largely focus on the proprioceptive sense and have a look at the role and the importance of this sense.
 Understanding this will also give a better understanding towards the importance of movement and having a variety of movement experiences as we grow up in order to stimulate and develop this very important sense.

 Proprioception is the sense that tells the body where it is in space.
-It also gives constant feedback with regards to where our different body parts are during movement.
+It also gives constant feedback with regard to where our different body parts are during movement.
 It also tells the brain how much pressure is put on the body when touched and or bumped and how much strength to use when performing various actions.
-Proprioceptive input is received through thousands of sensory receptors located all over our bodies in our skin, muscles and joints.
-This input is very important to the brain and plays a large role in coordination, body awareness, self-regulation and the ability to focus.
-Handwriting and participation in sport also require a lot of proprioceptive input.
+Proprioceptive input is received through thousands of sensory receptors located all over our bodies, including our skin, muscles, and joints.
+This input is very important to the brain and plays a large role in coordination, body awareness, self-regulation, and the ability to focus.
+Handwriting and participation in sports also require a lot of proprioceptive input.

-Proprioceptive development is movement driven and starts with the first movements in the womb.
-Once a baby is born they start forming a map of their body through receiving and storing information received through exploring their surroundings, touching and bumping into various objects, being massaged or picked up and so on.
-As they grow older and are exposed to more complex movements like rolling over, pushing themselves up off their tummies, picking up toys or standing up against things, they use this prior experience to guide their limbs and hands through the requirements for these movements.
+Proprioceptive development is movement-driven and starts with the first movements in the womb.
+Once babies are born, they start forming a map of their body by receiving and storing information through exploring their surroundings, touching and bumping into various objects, being massaged or picked up, and so on.
+As they grow older and are exposed to more complex movements like rolling over, pushing themselves up off their tummies, picking up toys, or standing up against things, they use this prior experience to guide their limbs and hands through the requirements for these movements.

 Sensory seeking